BardisRenos/AppNetCompany/README.md

 server:
   port: '8088'
 ```
-The whole application.yml file consists configuration of the application regarding the memory database H2 and the hibernate configuration.
+The whole application.yml file consists of the configuration of the application regarding the memory database H2 and the hibernate configuration.

 ### Docker